 Areas of France are hot enough in the summer to support larger insects such as this cricket which can be seen in the flower meadows of the Cevennes.

-The Alps offer dramatic scenery and more extreme habitats and environments for the wildlife.
-Although there is less wildlife to see, the scenic views and specialist, hardy local species can make it just as rewarding.
+The Alps have extreme habitats/environments for the wildlife.
+Although there is less wildlife to see, the scenic views and unusually-tough animals and plants can make it very rewarding.

-A Griffon Vulture soaring in front of the cliffs of the Gorge du Tarn.
+This Griffon Vulture is soaring in front of the cliffs of the Gorge du Tarn.
 They can also be seen in large numbers in the Pyrenees.

 Even more articles including detailed site descriptions, illustrated wildlife-watching activities, self-guided walks, itinerary recommendations, birdwatching overviews and mammal-watching overviews are available in the premium eBooks.